AkashYadav00/AkashBlogs/README.md

     d.
 Light and dark theme
 10. Take care of edge cases like when db (postgres or redis) is disconnected.
 11. Security: Authentication & Authorization of users, removing secrets from code.
+12. Setup configs for Redis, Postgres and Express Port.